vickiic/capstone/README.md

 ## Notes for using the Rails App ##
 List of useful commands:

+* 'bundle install'
-* bundle install                                                //install all gems
+    * install all gems
+* 'bundle exec rails server'
+    * start the local server
-* bundle exec rails server                                      //start the local server
+* 'RAILS_ENV=production bundle exec rails assets:precompile'
-* RAILS_ENV=production bundle exec rails assets:precompile      //compile the local assets.
+    * compile the local assets.
 Do this before deploying the app
+* 'gcloud app deploy'
-* gcloud app deploy                                             //upload local code to google cloud
+    * upload local code to google cloud

 ## Test Criteria for Web App ##